How smoking causes cancer

 Chemicals in cigarette smoke enter our blood stream and can then affect the entire body.

-This is why smoking causes so many diseases, including a dozen types of cancer, heart disease and various lung diseases.
+This is why smoking causes so many diseases, including many types of cancer, heart disease and various lung diseases.

 Damaging our DNA